mvpoirier/mvpoirier.github.io/portfolio.md

 - [Flappy Bird Clone (with sound)](https://rawcdn.githack.com/mvpoirier/Javascript/10c9ddfab73272a126eefb6ac23b20ef061236a2/flappyBirdClones/WEEK3/index.html){:target="_blank"}

 ### STEM: Robotics, Design, and Coding
-A [collection highlighting STEM contributions](https://drive.google.com/embeddedfolderview?id=1h_Vd5_l0wNhV4EJgykBVR7qFrVMwgjH8) I've made to schools to promote robotics, design, and coding:
+A [collection highlighting STEM contributions](https://drive.google.com/embeddedfolderview?id=1h_Vd5_l0wNhV4EJgykBVR7qFrVMwgjH8) I've made to promote robotics, design, and coding:
 <iframe src="https://drive.google.com/embeddedfolderview?id=1h_Vd5_l0wNhV4EJgykBVR7qFrVMwgjH8#grid" width="100%" height="400px" style="border:1px solid black;"></iframe>

 Thank you for considering my application!
 I look forward to the opportunity to discuss any photos, resources, or teaching experiences that may be of interest to you, and how I may be a potential good fit for your school.